multiversx/mx-exchange-docs/docs/xmex-and-energy/utility.md

 Similarly to how Farms work, boosted rewards from Dual Farms are paid only to Energy holder.
 Learn more in [Dual Farms](/xexchange-products/dual-farms.md)

-## ⚡️ Metabonding Rewards

-[Metabonding](/xexchange-products/metabonding.md) rewards are exclusively distributed to users who have Energy.

 ## ⚡️ xMEX emissions

 5% of the xMEX emissions will go to Energy holders.
 There is no need to stake your xMEX.
 Just holding it in the wallet is enough to earn rewards.